sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 ### 3. JSX

 JSX stands for JavaScript XML.
 JSX allows us to write HTML elements with JavaScript code.
-An HTML element has an opening and closing tag, content, and attribute in the opening tag.
-However, some HTML tag may not have a content and a closing tag, they are self closing elements.
+An HTML element has an opening and closing tags, content, and attribute in the opening tag.
+However, some HTML elements may not have content and a closing tag - they are self closing elements.
 To create HTML elements in React we do not use the _createElement()_ instead we just use JSX elements.
 Therefore, JSX makes it easier to write and add HTML elements in React.
-JSX will be converted to JavaScript on browser using transpiler which [babel.js](https://babeljs.io/).
-Babel is a library which transpile JSX to pure JavaScript and latest JavaScript to older version.
+JSX will be converted to JavaScript on browser using a transpiler - [babel.js](https://babeljs.io/).
+Babel is a library which transpiles JSX to pure JavaScript and latest JavaScript to older version.
 See the JSX code below.

 ```js
 // JSX syntax